hayden-donnelly/williams-project/README.md

 William's Project is a Binding of Issac styled game created in 72 hours for Ludem Dare 44.

-The theme was: Your Life is Currency
+Theme: your life is currency.

 ## Dependencies